NetLog-IDS/FlinkFlowMeter/README.md

     - `utils`: Helper class/functions.
     - `StreamingJob.java`: Job declaration class.

+## Building
+To build the `.jar` file for FlinkFlowMeter, run `mvn clean install` on the root.
+After that, the built `.jar` can be found at `target/flinkflowmeter-0.5.6.jar`.

 ## Running
 - First, run Apache Flink using commands on [infrastructure repository](https://github.com/NetLog-IDS/infrastructure).
 - After running, go to the UI at `http://<jobmanager-ip>:<jobmanager-port>` (usually port 8082).
-- Submit the `.jar` file of FlinkFlowMeter.
+- Submit the built `.jar` file of FlinkFlowMeter.
 - Run the job with configuration below:

     ```